nilp0inter/nilp0inter.github.io/_posts/2023-10-25-property-based-testing-retractions.md

 The reason why a golden test is a good place to start is because it gives us a known correct value that we can use to test the inverse function.
-If you recall from the previous section, there are several injector functions that share the same source set.
+If you recall from the previous section, there are several section functions that share the same source set.
 For example, *b64encode*, *b32encode*, and *b16encode* all take binary data and encode it into a string.
 If we have a golden test for *b64encode* we are sure that the output of *b64encode* is a valid base64